jknowles/dataviz4ed/dataviz4ed2014.md

 ---

-## Spread the Data Out
+## Strategies for Presenting Big Data

-- Without reducing the data points we need to do three things to be successful
+- Without reducing the data points we need to do one or more of three things to be successful

-1. **Spread the data out**
+1. Spread the data out
-  * These points overlap each other and make a mess
+2. Bin the data into groups
+3. Model the data to add reference

+---

+## Spreading the Data Out

+1. **Repeat the plot for subgroups**
+  * Allow the viewer to draw comparisons across small plots
 2. **Reduce the ink**
-  * Each point has too much "weight"
+  * Each point has too much "weight", so make them weigh less
 3. **Add Reference Points**
-  * 600,000 observations in one panel is not meaningful
+  * 600,000 observations in one panel is not meaningful and overwhelms the viewer

 >- Edward Tufte and others recommend **small multiples**, a technique of repeating a plot across groups to compare relationships in multiple dimensions